It wasn’t easy. Life was never really going to make things easy, was it?

 Lara decided it was unfair.
 Instead of being able to walk around and enjoy the flowers, she was just thinking about which one would be the best one.
 It had to stop.
 And so she decided to just close her eyes and twist around for a bit and then grab a flower.
 Blindly.

-And so Lara spun around to the left.
+So Lara spun around to the left.
 And then she spun around to the right.
-And when she was certain of having lost of sense of direction, she bent down and grabbed onto the first flower her hand touched.
+When she was certain of having lost of sense of direction, she bent down and grabbed onto the first flower her hand touched.

 Lara opened her eyes.
 What was that?

 Lara looked at the flower in her hand, and saw it wasn’t a flower at all.
 It was a funny looking creature.
 Thin, with blond hair and wearing a weird green costume with a hat that was much to large for his tiny head.
 But above all, it was small.
 Small enough to hide behind the stalk of a poppy flower.
 The red leaves almost covered his whole head.
 Lara loosened her grip, because she was kind of smothering his stomach with her thumb.

 The leprechaun tried to worm his way out of the girl’s grasp, careful to hold on to the flower.
 Choosing between being crushed by a thumb or falling down from this height was though.
 But he was prepared.
 “I’m Mr. Good.
 Please let me down now, or I might fall.”

 Mr. Good shook his head.
 Were humans truly that stupid?
 “Because you have raised me 5893 thumbs above ground, that’s why.”

 Lara laughed, although it came out more like a short string of hiccups as she was still recovering from the shock of talking to such a small creature.
 But she put the creature down, carefully.
 “No, I mean.
 Why are you Mr. Good.”

 The leprechaun sighed.
 “Because I am doing good.
 That’s my job.
 I do good things.”